Azure/container-upstream/process/graduation_guidelines.md

 - SLA / SLO guidance
 - Telemetry and Metrics for errors and general usage
   - Define a set of KPIs with a dashboard
-  - Setup alerting for anomalous value ranges
+  - Setup alerting for anomalous value ranges (ex: life cycle success rates -- create, update, etc)
   - If not possible, provide reasoning for why

 ### Badging